 Two decades after Pixar created the world's first computer animated feature with Toy Story, Disney is set with Toy Story's 4th installment.

-it will hit theatres on June 16, 2017.
-John Lasseter, who directed
+hit theatres on June 16, 2017.
+John Lasseter, who directed the

-the first two 'Toy Story' movies, will direct the fourth instalment
+first two 'Toy Story' movies, will direct the fourth instalment of

 characters so much; they are like family to us," Lasseter said in a

 statement.
 "We don't want to do anything with them unless it lives

 Story 3' ended Woody and Buzz's story with Andy so perfectly